jmk0/rome/README.md

 ## RatOS

-In the user overrides section in RatOS, include the configuration file that fits your setup.
+In the user overrides section in RatOS, include the base configuration file.

 ```ini
 [include rome.cfg]